10 Typical English Things To do In London

 A fried fish filet soused in salt and vinegar, with potato fries and mushy peas on the side – It doesn’t get more British than this!

-Originally served by small family businesses in the 18th century, Fish and Chips soon became a staple food choice in England.
-You’ll find tons of places whipping up this delicacy in every corner of every street in London, from modest shops to lavish restaurants.
+Today, the meal is a cultural icon.
+You’ll find tons of places whipping it up in every corner of every street in London, from modest shops to upscale restaurants.

 While the custom of drinking tea dates back to the third millennium BC in China, it is the afternoon cuppa that gained popularity in England much later.